 - Cash and cash equivalents reflects operating cash on hand.
 Restricted cash and cash equivalents reflects cash held for restricted purposes by legislation, by contract, or by grantor agency.
 This includes cash for capital outlay projects, debt repayment, and future post-retirement benefits.
 Most of the cash and cash equivalents balances are held at the Plumas County Treasurer's office in accordance with Education Code Section 84000.
-The Plumas County Treasury's average rate of return was approximately 1.375% for the fiscal year ended June 30, 2018.
+The Plumas County Treasury's average rate of return was approximately 1.375% for the fiscal year ended June 30, 2019.
 Other cash and cash equivalents are held by bank trustees as reserves for debt instruments.
-More information on cash can be found in the footnotes to the financial statements. - The decrease in the 2017-18 year receivables of \$83,720, in comparison to the prior year was due to a combination of increases to collections from State grants with decreases in receivables from local and Federal agencies. - Capital assets are those fixed assets for which the acquisition cost exceeds the thresholds set forth in the District's Board Policies regarding depreciable assets.
+More information on cash can be found in the footnotes to the financial statements. - The increase in the 2018-19 year receivables of \$12,371 in comparison to the prior year was due to a combination of increases to collections from State grants with decreases in receivables from local and Federal agencies. - Capital assets are those fixed assets for which the acquisition cost exceeds the thresholds set forth in the District's Board Policies regarding depreciable assets.
 Such assets are then depreciated over their useful lives.
 The financial statements reflect the cost of capital assets, net of accumulated depreciation. - Accounts payable consist mainly of amounts owed to suppliers for various operating purchases, to employees for accrued vacation, and to vendors for purchases of capital assets. - Unearned revenues are amounts received but not yet earned by the District.
 The unearned revenues were made up of mostly state categorical programs with allowable carryover. - Long-term debt in total, which includes both current and non-current portions, increased from the prior year.
-The increase in comparison to prior year was due to an increase of compensated absences payable, the LTD associated with GASB 68, and the implementation of GASB 75.
-The reporting of the total OPEB liability under new accounting guidance increased \$708,031.
-The net pension liability increased \$1,852,000 at June 30, 2018.
-In addition, deferred outflows and inflows of \$4,027,899 for Pension and \$167,725 for OPEB with inflows of \$860,000 were recorded as of June 30, 2018 related to pensions and OPEB.
+The increase in comparison to prior year was due to an increase of compensated absences payable, the LTD associated with GASB 68, and GASB 75.
+The reporting of the total OPEB liability decreased by \$140,807.
+The net pension liability increased \$1,108,000 at June 30, 2019.
+In addition, deferred outflows and inflows of \$4,020,815 for Pension and \$187,402 for OPEB with inflows of \$682,000 were recorded as of June 30, 2019 related to pensions and OPEB.